evykassirer/notes/cs241/class_notes.md

 	free->[20 bytes]->[48 bytes left]

 Now suppose the first block is freed
-- we check p[-1]  (memory before pointer) to determine how much memory came back, and then we add it to the free list.
+- we check p\[-1\]  (memory before pointer) to determine how much memory came back, and then we add it to the free list.
 - then if the other block is freed, we will recognize that the blocks were adjacent in RAM and merge them (100 bytes of free memory)
 - then repeated allocation and deallocation creates holes in the heap
 - Allocate 20, then 40.
 Free 20, then allocate 5.
 Then allocating 20 more cannot fill that space and has to go after the 40
-- a subsequent allocation of 24 words would fail even thugh there is enough space on the heap, but not enough continuous space
+- a subsequent allocation of 24 bytes would fail even thugh there is enough space on the heap, but not enough continuous space

 heap: